GetSherlog/Sherlog-MCP/README.md

 > 2. CLI calls are composable and that helps the LLM to get only the required content
 >
 > Both are ways of not polluting the context with useless info.

+### Overview

+Sherlog MCP Server transforms Claude Desktop into a stateful data analysis powerhouse by providing:

+- **Session-Aware IPython Shells**: Isolated workspaces per session with automatic persistence
+- **DataFrame-Centric Architecture**: Every operation returns DataFrames, creating a unified data model
+- **Multi-Session Support**: Handle up to 4 concurrent sessions with automatic lifecycle management
+- **MCP Proxy**: Seamlessly integrates any external MCP server, executing all operations within the same IPython context

+Think of it as giving Claude a persistent Python notebook that maintains separate workspaces for different conversations, where every piece of data is immediately available for the next operation.

 ## Architecture & Design